-Physical Therapy, as a profession, has been traced as far back as World War I. Over the last century, the profession has developed and evolved into one of the major cornerstones of modern day medicine.
+As a profession, physical therapy has been traced as far back as World War I. Over the last century, the profession has developed and evolved into one of the major cornerstones of modern day medicine.
 Physical Therapists' mastery of the musculoskeletal system and ability to treat movement dysfunctions has made them indispensable, especially in post-surgical cases.

-Over the last decade, veterinary medicine has experienced tremendous growth in the level of medical care that it is able to provide to our patients.
+Over the last decade, veterinary medicine has experienced tremendous growth in the level of medical care that is available to our patients.
 This is due in part to the equally overwhelming growth of the human-animal bond.
 Our animals are not just "pets," they are members of the family.